becamorin20/Group-16/docs/final.md

 .

-Another reason this may not be considered trivial is because it was not one of the examples that Malmo provided nor did we use an off the shelf program.
+Another reason we consider this non-trivial is because it was not one of the examples that Malmo provided nor did we use an off the shelf program.
 We did take away a lot from the examples from Malmo, especially things concerning the environment XML.
-But for the most part we coded our own parameters, our own updates, and our own basis functions using only books as references.
+But for the most part we coded our own parameters, our own updates, and our own basis functions using mainly books as references.

 ## Approaches